-- 11.10.5.1.7 In Finals Rounds no extra time will be allowed for equipment failure or the treatment of unexpected medical problems.
-In the Team Event other members of the team may shoot in the meantime. - 11.10.5.1.8 A broken bow may be replaced by a spare bow or a borrowed bow. - 11.10.5.1.9 Athletes in a group may allow other groups to shoot through, provided the Organizers and/or the Judges are notified about the change. - 11.10.5.1.10 When an athlete or a group of athletes are causing undue delay for that group or for other groups during the Qualification and Elimination Rounds of a competition, the Judge observing this will warn the athlete or group verbally after which he or she and/or a fellow Judge may time the athlete, or group throughout the remainder of that round of the competition.

-In that case a time limit $\underline{of one} (1) \underline{minute}$ per target will be allowed from the time the athlete takes his position at the shooting peg, which he or she must do as soon as possible after the shooting position becomes available;

-A Judge, having observed an athlete exceed the time limit despite the above procedure, will caution him or her verbally and confirm this verbal warning by a signed note on the scorecard, indicating the time and date of the verbal warning;

-At the second and all subsequent warnings during that stage of the competition, the athlete's scoring arrow at the target will be forfeited.

-- 11.10.5.1.11 Time warnings will not be carried over from one stage of the competition to the next. - 11.10.5.1.12 In the FITA 3D Finals Round, whenever a Judge accompanies a group he or she will start and stop the shooting verbally (announce for the start and stop when the 1 minute has passed).
+11.10.5.3.9 In Finals Rounds no extra time will be allowed for equipment failure or the treatment of unexpected medical problems.
+In the Team Event other members of the team may shoot in the meantime.

+- 11.10.5.3.10 A broken bow may be replaced by a spare bow or a borrowed bow. - 11.10.5.3.11 Athletes in a group may allow other groups to shoot through, provided the Organisers and/or the Judges are notified about the change. - 11.10.5.3.12 When an athlete or a group of athletes are causing undue delay for that group or for other groups during the Qualification and Elimination Rounds of a competition, the Judge observing this will warn the athlete or group and record this 1st warning by a signed note on the scorecards, after which he or a fellow Judge may time the athlete, or group throughout the remainder of that round of the competition. - In that case a time limit of 1 minute per target will be allowed from the time the athlete takes his position at the shooting peg, which he must do as soon as possible after the shooting position becomes available; - A Judge, having observed an athlete exceed the time limit despite the above procedure, will warn him and record the 2nd warning by a signed note on the scorecard, indicating the time and date of the warning; - At the third and all subsequent warnings during that stage of the competition, the athlete's scoring arrow at the target will be forfeited. - 11.10.5.3.13 Time warnings will not be carried over from one stage of the competition to the next. - 11.10.5.3.14 In the Finals Round, whenever a Judge accompanies a group he or she will start and stop the shooting verbally (announce for the start and stop when the 1 minute has passed).